 For Jason, the wine business has been an accelerated learning curve – driven by his passion, willingness to learn and entrepreneurial spirit.
 Not only does he enjoy the creative outlet around building a new brand but also the social aspects of wine.
 He calls wine the anchor for creating memories with family and friends and often recalls specific vintages from particular wineries corresponding to certain memories.

 Their 40 acre property is planted to 23 acres of vines (HOUYI Vineyard) – all five primary Bordeaux red varieties are planted on site including the majority, Cabernet Sauvignon with smaller amounts of Merlot, Cabernet Franc, Petite, Verdot and Malbec.
 As with a number of their Pritchard Hill neighbors, their own soils are extremely rocky and iron rich red in color.
-Vines were already here when the Chang’s purchased – the oldest vines on site date to 2004.
+Vines were already here when the Chang’s purchased; the oldest vines on site date to 2004.
 After purchasing the property the family initially sold the grapes to several premium producers and continue to do so including to premium Napa producers Realm and Fairchild.
 The first wine they produced was from the 2011 vintage (200 cases) but elected not to release it.
-Their first commercial release was a 2012 Cabernet Sauvignon.
+Their first commercial bottling was a 2012 Cabernet Sauvignon.

 The name Nine Suns was carefully chosen to honor their heritage.
 Nine Suns is part of a Chinese legend (often told to children) where 10 individual suns would rise and set each day taking turns doing so.
 One day all ten suns rose at once and the earth soon suffered due to the heat.
 Houyi, a mythological Chinese archer was given the task of eliminating the suns – he successfully shot down 9 suns leaving only one.